Creating a Family Health History

-For example, a son who is at risk of developing diabetes might be told to lose weight and exercise more.
+For example, a son with a family history of diabetes might be told to lose weight and exercise more.
 A daughter who is considering having a baby might get tested to see if she carries a gene for a rare condition that runs in the family.

 How You and Your Family May Benefit

 For older adults, a family health history might help explain why you have developed certain health conditions.
 But it is important to know that simply getting older increases the risk of many diseases, too.